stilktf/ansible_bluesky_pds/README.md

 ```

 > [!NOTE]
-> If you are using Ansible Vault/setting custom variables, make sure the variables are named differently. (for example, don't call your hostname variable "bluesky_pds_hostname")
+> If you are using Ansible Vault/setting custom variables, make sure the variables are named differently.
+For example, don't call your hostname variable "bluesky_pds_hostname".
 > Doing so might cause a recursion error.

 ### Web server